tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/planning_engine.md

     - Season Limit: assign a higher score to targets that have shorter remaining imaging seasons.
     - Meridian Flip: assign a lower score to targets that will require an immediate MF.
 Related: if a target is east of the meridian but 'close' (check NINA profile MF settings), don't switch to it until it's well past the meridian.
     - Percent Complete: assign a higher score to targets that are closer to 100% complete to wrap them up.
+    - Switch penalty: assign a higher score to the current target (if it's stop time is still in the future) and lower scores to others.
+This assigns some cost to the time to switch to another target (slew/center) and ideally prevents target thrashing.
     - Mosaic completion priority: assign a higher score to mosaic targets that are closer to 100% complete to wrap them up.
     - Mosaic balance priority: assign a higher score to mosaic targets that are closer to 0% complete to balance exposures across frames.
 (Obviously in conflict with Mosaic completion priority so only one should be used.)